Upgrade to quantitative phase imaging can increase image clarity by expanding dynamic range.

 If the first exposure produced an image that was a perfect representation of the sample, the custom-sculpted light waves of the second exposure would enter the sample at different phases, pass through the sample, then emerge as a flat sheet of light, causing the camera to see nothing but a dark image.

 “This is the interesting thing: We kind of erase the sample’s image.
 We want to see almost nothing.
 We cancel out the large structures so that we can see the smaller ones in great detail,” Ideguchi explained.

 In reality, the first exposure is imperfect, so the sculptured light waves emerge with subtle phase deviations.

 The second exposure reveals tiny light phase differences that were “washed out” by larger differences in the first exposure.
-These remaining tiny light phase difference can be measured with increased sensitivity due to the stronger illumination used in the second exposure.
+These remaining tiny light phase differences can be measured with increased sensitivity due to the stronger illumination used in the second exposure.

 Additional computer analysis reconstructs a final image of the sample with an expanded dynamic range from the two measurement results.
 In proof-of-concept demonstrations, researchers estimate the ADRIFT-QPI produces images with seven times greater sensitivity than conventional quantitative phase imaging.

-Ideguchi says that the true benefit of ADRIFT-QPI is its ability to see tiny particles in context of the whole living cell without needing any labels or stains.
+Ideguchi says that the true benefit of ADRIFT-QPI is its ability to see tiny particles in the context of the whole living cell without needing any labels or stains.